-AUCKLAND: GATEWAY TO NEW ZEALAND.
+AUCKLAND: GATEWAY TO NEW ZEALAND

 A rare island of city life surrounded by vivid natural beauty, Auckland is the perfect starting point for an adventure in the wilds of New Zealand.
 Whether it's hiking volcanoes, biking through 1,000-year-old forest or kayaking through national parks, New Zealand is the definitive natural playground.
 Bungee-jumping might be the typical image, but there's so much more to enjoy on a trip to Auckland than the dubious pleasures of throwing yourself off a bridge (though if that appeals, you're definitely in the right place).

 Auckland: island within the island